kunalbandale/AndroidMiniApps/README.md

 ## 🗺️ Journey Map

-- 🌟 **Milestone: Java Refresher**
+- 🌟 **Java Refresher** Get geared up with a Java refresher.
-  Get geared up with a Java refresher.
+- 🌟 **Android Installation and Setup** Learn how to install and set up Android Studio and the necessary SDKs to start developing Android applications.

   ---